weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`DefaultFontName [ fontNameOnYourSystem ]`

-     The font name for text in zz.
+     The font name for all text that does not have a font name set with a skinparam.
 You must have the font installed on your computer.
      (You can check by using the PlantUML command-line option :code:`-printfonts`.)